 Final Microscope Alignments Before Starting Data Collection

-Select the Template Execution task, acquire a new image [1], move with the stage to a clean area on carbon foil by a right-click [2], and select the menu option Move Stage Here [3].
+Select the Template Definition task, acquire a new image [1], move with the stage to a clean area on carbon foil by a right-click [2], and select the menu option Move Stage Here [3].
 Select the Auto Functions tab and set the Desired defocus to 0 micrometers and Iterate to minus 2 micrometers [4].

-SCREEN: Selecting Template Execution and acquiring a new image.
+SCREEN: Selecting Template Definition and acquiring a new image.

-SCREEN: Moving image to a clean area on carbon foil
+SCREEN: Moving stage to a clean area on carbon foil using previous image.

 SCREEN: Selecting Move Stage Here.